keirthana/anbox-cloud-docs/explanation/security/streaming-stack.md

 ### TLS transport encryption

-All network endpoints exposed by the Anbox Stream Agent are secured with TLS using an 4096 bit RSA key.
+All network endpoints exposed by the Anbox Stream Agent are secured with TLS using a 4096 bit RSA key.
 The Anbox Stream Agent strictly enforces TLS 1.3 or better and does not provide backward compatibility with older TLS versions.

 ### Mutual TLS based authentication

 The Anbox Stream Agent uses mutual TLS authentication to establish a trusted TLS communication channel with AMS to call its API.
-For this it generates a TLS certificate using an 4096 bit RSA key.
+For this it generates a TLS certificate using a 4096 bit RSA key.

 In order to exchange messages with the Anbox Stream Gateway through the [NATS](https://nats.io/) message queue, the Anbox Stream Agent uses a CA certificated signed by a 4096 bit RSA key to ensure trust with the NATS server.